AlexandreAbraham/frontiers2013/reviews.rst

 Answer
 ......

-We did not insist on ICA because it is not possible to make statements from a particular map.
-Plus, we tried to get the best out of each method but they are subject to high variability.
+We did not insist on the significance of the comparison, because there is no accepted criterion or figure of merit to compare ICA approaches.

 We added a colorbar, flipped the sign of some maps so that they look alike and made the only statement we could do out of this analysis: sophisticated methods